peter88213/nvhelp-de/source/view_menu.rst

 Buch anzeigen
 -------------

-**Gehe zu the “Buch” branch and expand it**
+**Gehe zu the "Buch" branch and expand it**

-With **Ansicht > Ansicht Buch**, you can select and open the “Buch” branch.
+With **Ansicht > Ansicht Buch**, you can select and open the "Buch" branch.

 Figuren anzeigen
 ----------------

-**Gehe zu the “Figuren” branch and expand it**
+**Gehe zu the "Figuren" branch and expand it**

-With **Ansicht > Ansicht Figuren**, you can select and open the “Figuren” branch.
+With **Ansicht > Ansicht Figuren**, you can select and open the "Figuren" branch.

 Schauplätze anzeigen
 --------------------

-**Gehe zu the “Schauplätze” branch and expand it**
+**Gehe zu the "Schauplätze" branch and expand it**

-With **Ansicht > Ansicht Schauplätze**, you can select and open the “Schauplätze” branch.
+With **Ansicht > Ansicht Schauplätze**, you can select and open the "Schauplätze" branch.

 Gegenstände anzeigen
 --------------------

-**Gehe zu the “Gegenstände” branch and expand it**
+**Gehe zu the "Gegenstände" branch and expand it**

-With **Ansicht > Ansicht Gegenstände**, you can select and open the “Gegenstände” branch.
+With **Ansicht > Ansicht Gegenstände**, you can select and open the "Gegenstände" branch.

 Plotlinien anzeigen
 -------------------

-**Gehe zu the “Plotlinien” branch and expand it**
+**Gehe zu the "Plotlinien" branch and expand it**

-With **Ansicht > Plotlinien anzeigen**, you can select and open the “Plotlinien” branch.
+With **Ansicht > Plotlinien anzeigen**, you can select and open the "Plotlinien" branch.

 Projektnotizen anzeigen
 -----------------------

-**Gehe zu the “Projektnotizen” branch and expand it**
+**Gehe zu the "Projektnotizen" branch and expand it**

-With **Ansicht > Ansicht Planning**, you can select and open the “Projektnotizen” branch.
+With **Ansicht > Ansicht Planning**, you can select and open the "Projektnotizen" branch.

 Textbetrachter anzeigen/verbergen